aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 #.
 To illustrate that the concepts presented are also applicable in the creation of an end user interface, see :doc:`/Articles/526/526-reporting-data-over-composite-objects`.

 #.
-To illustrate that the reference based approach can be used throughout the modeling language,
+To illustrate that the reference element based approach can be used throughout the modeling language,
     including the use of element parameters, ordered sets, and indexed sets see :doc:`/Articles/526/526-language-leverages-composite-objects`

 #.
-The last article in this group illustrates that the reference based approach can be used hierarchically, see :doc:`/Articles/526/526-hierarchical-composite-objects`.
+An important advantage of the reference element based approach is that it can be used hierarchically, see :doc:`/Articles/526/526-hierarchical-composite-objects`.

+#.
+As the last article in this group, different styles implementing the reference element based approach are compared for clarity and flexibility.
+In addition, the execution efficiency of the reference element based approach is compared to execution efficiency of the component approach; with results that might surprise you.

 #.
 As an aside, check `the difference between composite and compound <https://wikidiff.com/composite/compound>`_